wprince0288/web-s10-redux-toolkit-mp-start/README.md

 #### 👉 TASK 4 - Flesh out the actions

-❗ Note that tasks 4 and 5 can be done in parallel
+❗ Note that tasks 4 and 5 can be done in parallel.

 Revisit [quotesSlice.js](./frontend/state/quotesSlice.js) and **create reducers** for the different actions that can affect global state.
 In order of increasing difficulty, these would be:

 1. `toggleVisibility` toggles whether to show all quotes or only authentic ones.
-2. `deleteQuote` removes the quote by a given id.
+2. `deleteQuote` removes a quote by the given id.
-3. `editQuoteAuthenticity` toggles the `apocryphal` property of a quote of a given id.
+3. `editQuoteAuthenticity` toggles the `apocryphal` property of a quote by the given id.
 4. `setHighlightedQuote` sets a quote id (or null) as the highlighted quote.
 5. `createQuote` creates a quote of given `quoteText` and `authorName`, defaulting `apocryphal` to false.